tasmania-springtime-banner

 • sun iconDay 6

-• calendar icon 16 November 2019
+• calendar icon 15 November 2025

-This morning we visit the official residence of Mexican presidents, a white mansion built in 1853 and known simply as ‘Los Pinos.’
 In the afternoon, one of the finest cultural artefact collections in the world!
 The superb National Museum of Anthropology houses the largest collection of traditional Mexican art and artefacts, spanning 5000BC to 1522.
 Gaze upon the famous 22-ton Aztec Sun Stone, Xochipilli the Aztec God of Art and the magical crystal skull.
 We will concentrate on the importance and history of the Aztec people who flourished in this area of Mexico 1300 – 1521.

 • sun iconDay 7

-• calendar icon 17 November 2019
+• calendar icon 16 November 2025

-Xochimilco (B/L)
+Xochimilco Canals (B/L)

 • sun iconDay 8

-• calendar icon 18 November 2019
+• calendar icon 17 November 2025

-Nido de Quetzalcoatl (B)
+Nido de Quetzalcoatl (B/D)

 • sun iconDay 9

-• calendar icon 19 November 2019
+• calendar icon 18 November 2025

 Mexico City – Playa del Carmen (B/D)